Discover how our rapid opiate detox center can help you.

 Rehab centers offer physical detoxification, but they also include therapy.
 Time in rehab may last 30 days or longer, during which the person may receive individual and group therapy.
 The therapy is designed to improve their mental health and teach them to avoid relapse.

-Rapid opiate detox centers eliminate the problems with cold turkey detox by eliminating the conscious awareness of withdrawal symptoms.
-They produce results much faster than rehab centers and do not include therapy.
+Rapid opiate detox centers try to avoid the problems with cold turkey detox by targeting the conscious awareness of withdrawal symptoms.
 Many people who choose rapid detox have otherwise stable lives.
-They may have become addicted to painkillers after a medical procedure and just need to break the physical dependence.
+They may have become addicted to painkillers after a medical procedure and just need to break their physical dependence.

 A dependence on opiates can be frightening and destructive, and it warrants professional intervention.
-While visiting a rapid opiate detox center may not be the best fit for everyone, we do offer a newer option that is the most appropriate treatment for many people: a safe, effective procedure that is tailored to the individual and offered in a secure, private setting.
+While visiting a rapid opiate detox center may not be the best fit for everyone, we do offer a newer option that is an appropriate treatment for many people.